-- Appointing New Zealand Growth Capital Partners as the external fund manager for the Elevate NZ Venture Fund; - Ensuring the management agreement reflects best practice in the context of institutional investment in New Zealand venture capital markets; - Ensuring that information reporting requirements relating to the flow of capital are covered in the management agreement; - Monitoring and managing the performance of the external funds manager; - Ensuring compliance with the Statement of Investment Policies and Procedures.
+- Appointing New Zealand Growth Capital Partners Limited (NZGCP) as the external fund manager for the Elevate NZ Venture Fund; - Ensuring the management agreement reflects best practice in the context of institutional investment in New Zealand venture capital markets; - Ensuring that information reporting requirements relating to the flow of capital are covered in the management agreement; - Continuing to monitor the performance of NZGCP; and - Ensuring compliance with the Statement of Investment Policies, Standards and Procedures.

-Through 2019/2020 the Guardians worked with The Treasury, Ministry of Business Innovation and Employment and with New Zealand Growth Capital Partners to develop an effective and workable legislative approach to establish the Elevate NZ Venture Fund.
-We worked closely together on all of the policy detail to ensure that it was consistent with best practice in the context of New Zealand venture capital markets.
+Through 2019/20 the Guardians worked with The Treasury, Ministry of Business Innovation and Employment, and with NZGCP to develop an effective and workable legislative approach to establish the Elevate NZ Venture Fund.
+We worked closely together on all of the policy detail to ensure that it was consistent with best practice in the context of New Zealand's venture capital markets.

-The appointment of New Zealand Growth Capital Partners as the external funds manager was anticipated in the Venture Capital Act 2019.
-The Management Agreement negotiated with the external funds manager reflects best practice in the context of venture capital markets.
+The appointment of NZGCP as the external funds manager was anticipated in the Venture Capital Act 2019.
+The Management Agreement negotiated with NZGCP reflects best practice in the context of New Zealand's venture capital markets.
 As required in the legislation, the agreement was reviewed by the Minister of Finance before it was signed by both parties in February 2020.